The effects of non Bunch-Davies initial conditions on gravitationally produced relics: Results

 In this section we present our results by illustrating the impact of initial conditions on the production of relics via GPP.
 We consider two different cases: in the first, we will assume a initial thermal distribution without specifying its origin; in the second, we will instead assume a two-stage inflation model with an extra phase of radiation domination between the quasi de Sitter evolution.
 We will analyze in detail both possibilities, stressing the new features brought by the new initial conditions.

 We start with a general comment about fields for which the only break of conformality is due to their mass (conformally coupled scalar with $\xi = 1/6$, spin 1/2 spinors, transverse polarizations of vector fields).
-For these cases, $\omega_k \simeq k$ until the mode crosses the comoving Compton wavelength and the mass term in $\omega_k$ becomes important (see app.\,\ref{app:conventions_and_fields}), so that the mode functions that appear in eq.\,\eqref{eq:nk_1} are the Bunch--Davies ones to a very good degree of approximation.
+For these cases, $\omega_k \simeq k$ until the mode crosses the comoving Compton wavelength and the mass term in $\omega_k$ becomes important (see app.\,\ref{app:conventions_and_fields}), so that the mode functions that appear in eqs.\,\eqref{eq:nk_1}-\eqref{eq:nk_2} are the Bunch--Davies ones to a very good degree of approximation.
 This implies $\Omega_k \simeq \omega_k$ and $\mathcal{F}_k \simeq 0$, so that there is essentially no GPP in this regime and $n_k \simeq \langle n_k^\text{in}\rangle$ until Compton crossing.
-According to eq.\,\eqref{eq:na3}, this initial population just quickly redshifts away, so that we expect GPP to be largely unaffected by non Bunch--Davies initial conditions for these ``almost conformal'' cases.
+On general ground, we expect physically relevant modifications to $\langle n_k^\text{in}\rangle$ to happen for relatively small $k$.
+On the other hand, after Compton crossing, for the cases under consideration $|\beta_k|^2$ peaks at large $k_\star$, corresponding to large masses, in such a way that the product $|\beta_k|^2 \langle n_k^\text{in}\rangle$ appearing in eq.\,\eqref{eq:nk_2} is much smaller than the pure GPP contribution $|\beta_k|^2$.
+We thus expect these ``almost-conformal'' field to be only slightly affected by non-Bunch-Davies initial conditions.
+This will be the case in the thermal example considered in sec.\,\ref{sec:thermal}, for which we numerically checked that a thermal initial distribution have almost no effect on the final abundance of conformally coupled scalars.
+In the example discussed in sec.\,\ref{sec:pre_inflation}, on the other hand, the two-stage inflationary scenario considered is such that no GPP at all happens before Compton crossing, making our claim exact.
 We also do not focus on minimally coupled scalars, since it is known that they are excluded by isocurvature constraints\,\cite{Chung:2004nh,Chung:2011xd,Garcia:2023qab} (see app.\,\ref{app:isocurvature}) and a non-vanishing initial population does not change this conclusion.
 Different is the situation of the longitudinal components of massive vectors: they are, in general, not affected by isocurvature perturbations and their GPP starts well before the mass becomes important, so that they are most affected by non Bunch--Davies initial conditions.

 For all our results, we consider a period of inflation, described for simplicity by the single-field quadratic (chaotic) model, followed by a phase of reheating propelled by inflaton decays and by the usual period of radiation domination.\footnote{Even though this quadratic inflationary model is excluded by current experimental data\,\cite{Planck:2018jri}, the relics produced from GPP are rather insensitive to the precise dynamics of inflation for masses $m<H_\text{inf}$, which is the regime considered here.} In what follows, $a_e$, $H_\text{inf}$ ($T_\text{RH}$, $H_\text{RH}$) denote the scale factor and Hubble parameter (temperature and Hubble) at the end of inflation (reheating).